MENUMENU

 It takes just 4 ingredients to make these sweet and delicious Milo Balls!

-Note: please scroll to the recipe card for the ingredient quantities and full detailed method.
+Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

 • plain sweet biscuits - also known as cookies in the US.
 I generally use Arnott's Marie biscuits which are popular in Australia, but you can use absolutely any kind of plain sweet biscuit/cookie you like.